 Unpaste also makes a zero waste toothpaste with fluoride.
 I couldn't find any information on how the ingredients are sourced, but given the fact that the European Union has much stricter laws in place, I am going to hope for the best and on their official website, they do list a series of Europen certifications.

 Unpaste is sold by one of our favourite eco marketplaces.
-Well Earth Goods, who carries a huge range of plastic-free goodies for your home.
+Well Earth Goods, which carries a huge range of plastic-free goodies for your home.
 They are based in Oregon and will ship items to Canada with minimal packaging in mind.
 Everything they carry is also vegan and cruelty-free.
 You Gotta love that!

 I love this online zero waste store so much.
 They make all of their eco-friendly products in-house, including their waste free toothpaste.
 You can choose from three flavours: mint-activated charcoal and cinnamon + clove.
 This is the only product on their collection that is not vegan, it does contain honey.